Click here to see how the sample collection process has been modified with COVID-19 safety protocols.

 Athletes are given a choice of individually sealed security and accessory kits from which to choose.

-Athletes should choose and inspect the security kits, vacutainer tubes, and accessory kits to ensure they have not been tampered with and are not defective.
-Security kits contain the security bottles used to transport your blood sample to the lab; vacutainer kits include the vacutainer tubes for the collection of blood; and accessory kits contain the needles and other after-care supplies.
-Athletes should also check the contents of the security kits to confirm the sample code numbers on the bottles and labels match.
-Athletes should remove the shrink wrap from the bottles.
-The lids should be placed on the table with the sanitation cover down.
+Athletes should choose and inspect the collection kits and accessory kits to ensure they have not been tampered with and are not defective.
+Security kits contain the security containers used to transport your blood sample to the lab; collection kits include the collection tubes for blood; and accessory kits contain the needles and other after-care supplies.
+Athletes should also check the contents of the security kits to confirm the sample code numbers on the containers and labels match.
+Athletes should remove the containers from their packaging.
 The kits will be used to transport the athlete’s blood sample(s) to the lab.

 Blood Collection